Samsung/tizen-docs/docs/application/vstools/tools/dotnet-diagnostics.md

      ![Run dotnet-dump](media/dotnet-trace.png)

-   - If everything is OK then the application starts and it starts collecting the **trace**.
+   - If everything is ok then the application starts and it starts collecting the trace.
-       - If Application is not running already in the device/emulator then **trace** will be collected from Application startup.
+       - If application is not running already in the device/emulator then **trace** will be collected from application startup.
-       - If Application is already running in the device/emulator then **trace** will be collected from there on.
+       - If application is already running in the device/emulator then **trace** will be collected from there on.

      ![Tizen application running](media/dotnet-trace-collect.png)

-   - Press **Stop Trace** button above to stop and generate the **trace** file.
+   - Press **Stop Trace** button above to stop and generate the trace file.

-   - Once the **trace** file is generated, a Message popup is shown to inform user and file is added to the gcdump file list in **Dump Explorer window**.
+   - Once the trace file is generated, a message popup is shown to inform the user, and the file is added to the gcdump file list in **Dump Explorer window**.

 ### Step 2.
-Analyzing the trace file
+Analyze the trace file
    - The GUI application provides different tools for different **Format** to view the trace diagnostics data.
    - **nettrace**
        - Double click the trace (.nettrace) file in **Trace Explorer window**.
 It will open the file in **PerfView** tool.